-The primary goal of our executive compensation programs in 2020 was to drive continued growth and successful execution of our strategic business objectives.
+The primary goal of our executive compensation programs in 2021 was to drive continued growth and successful execution of our strategic business objectives.
 We believe our programs achieve this goal by:

-- Tying material portions of our named executive officers' compensation to the performance of our core title operations; - Structuring our performance-based programs to focus our named executive officers on attaining preestablished, objectively determinable key performance goals that are aligned with and support our key strategic business objectives, which, in turn, are aimed at growing long-term value for our shareholders; - Recognizing our executives' leadership abilities, scope of responsibilities, experience, effectiveness, and individual performance achievements; and - Attracting, motivating, and retaining a highly qualified and effective management team that can deliver superior performance and build shareholder value over the long-term.
+- · Tying material portions of our named executive officers' compensation to the performance of our core title operations; - Structuring our performance-based programs to focus our named executive officers on attaining pre-established, objectively determinable key performance goals that are aligned with and support our key strategic business objectives, which, in turn, are aimed at growing long-term value for our shareholders;

+- Recognizing our executives' leadership abilities, scope of responsibilities, experience, effectiveness, and individual performance achievements; and - Attracting, motivating, and retaining a highly qualified and effective management team that can deliver superior performance and build shareholder value over the long-term.

-As in past years, there was a direct correlation between our named executive officers' pay and our performance in 2020.
+As in past years, there was a direct correlation between our named executive officers' pay and our performance in 2021.
 Here are a few highlights:

-- We achieved \$9.2 billion of adjusted title revenue and 19.6% adjusted pre-tax title margin in 2020, representing an increase of 16.4% and 20.2%, respectively, over prior year results.
-Consistent with this strong performance, our named executive officers earned an annual incentive payout at the maximum level.
-See the "FNF Annual Incentive Performance Measures and Results" section below. - We exceeded the quarterly adjusted pre-tax title margin goals set by our compensation committee as performance criteria for our 2019 restricted stock awards.
+- We exceeded both our adjusted title revenue and adjusted pre-tax title margin targets as set by our compensation committee under our annual incentive plan.
+Consistent with this strong performance, our named executive officers earned an annual incentive payout equal to 200% of their respective target annual incentive opportunities.
+See the "FNF Annual Incentive Performance Measures and Results" section below. - We exceeded the quarterly adjusted pre-tax title margin goals set by our compensation committee as performance criteria for our 2021 restricted stock awards.
 As a result, we expect these awards to fully vest, subject to each executive's continued employment with us to satisfy the time-based vesting requirements for those awards.

-We used adjusted pre-tax title margin as a performance factor when determining our named executive officers' 2020 annual cash bonuses and as a performance objective for our 2020 long-term performance-based restricted stock awards.
-Our compensation committee gave strong consideration to whether this measure should be considered in both the annual incentive plan and our long-term incentive awards.
+We used adjusted pre-tax title margin as the primary performance objective for our 2021 cash-based annual incentive plan, with 75% of the award tied to this objective and the remaining 25% tied to achievement of adjusted title revenue.
+We continued to use adjusted pre-tax title margin as the performance-based vesting condition in our 2021 long-term performance-based restricted stock awards.
+Our compensation committee considered whether this measure should be used in both the annual incentive plan and our long-term incentive awards.
 In recognition of the fact that it is one of the most important measures to our investors of the financial performance of our business, the committee determined it should be used in both programs.
-The committee determined it should be considered in determining 2020 bonus amounts because it is a leading measure of operating performance and efficiency, has a strong correlation to our annual strategic plan and is directly affected by the actions of our executives in both strong and weak real estate markets.
+The committee determined it should be used in our cash-based annual incentive plan because it is a leading measure of operating performance and efficiency, has a strong correlation to our annual strategic plan and is directly affected by the actions of our executives in both strong and weak real estate markets.
 The committee determined it should be used in our long-term performance-based restricted stock awards because it reflects our ability to convert revenue into operating profits for shareholders and measures our progress toward achieving our long-term strategy, and therefore can have a significant impact on our long-term stock price and investor expectations.

 Note that the financial measures used as performance targets for our named executive officers described in this discussion are non-GAAP measures and differ from the comparable GAAP measures reported in our financial statements.
 The measures are adjusted to exclude the impact of certain non-recurring and other items.
-We explain how we calculate these measures in the "Analysis of Compensation Components" section below
+We explain how we calculate these measures in the "Analysis of Compensation Components" section below.

-SHAREHOLDER VOTE ON 2019 EXECUTIVE COMPENSATION
+SHAREHOLDER VOTE ON 2020 EXECUTIVE COMPENSATION